MFR6340/theenglishextension.org/open-world-3/unit-3: Haunted Houses.md

 <img src="https://i.imgur.com/HF91aHM.png" width="25%" />

 This fantastic story by famous author Oscar Wilde is mentioned in this unit.
 Here's a chance to read it in full.
 An American family moves to England to a house that is said to be inhabited by a ghost.
 It becomes clear that the house is indeed haunted, so they start teasing and bothering the ghost until he's at his wits- end.
-(Lexile Level 1360L )
+(Lexile 1360L ) <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/The-Canterville-Ghost-and-Other-Stories-Oscar-Wilde/9781847496126" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1038959456" rel="nofollow">Buy on Orell Füssli</a>

 The book is now in public domain.
 Available for free on Project Gutenberg https://www.gutenberg.org/ebooks/14522
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzMzNTUyOTQsLTExNzAxNzMxMjYsLT
+eyJoaXN0b3J5IjpbMjAwMTUwODA1MiwtMTE3MDE3MzEyNiwtNT
-UwMzc0MzI0NiwxMzg1NDQxOTU3LC0xNjIzNTk2Mjk0LC0xMjIx
+AzNzQzMjQ2LDEzODU0NDE5NTcsLTE2MjM1OTYyOTQsLTEyMjE3
-NzA2NjczLC0xNzU1MDA0MDMzLC0yMDY5ODQyODUsMzU1MDkwNj
+MDY2NzMsLTE3NTUwMDQwMzMsLTIwNjk4NDI4NSwzNTUwOTA2OT
-k1LC0xMjIzNjExMDA5XX0=
+UsLTEyMjM2MTEwMDldfQ==
 -->